Tsukisoft/direct-storage-rs/README.md

  2. Extract the package file (`.nupkg` files are just `.zip` files).
  3. Copy the ".dll" files from the folder for you architecture (under `\native\bin`).
+ 4. Copy the ".lib" file form the folder for your architecture (under `\native\lib`)
- 4. Place the `dstorage.dll` and `dstoragecore.dll` files into the working directory of your project.
+ 5. Place the `dstorage.dll`, `dstoragecore.dll` and `dstorage.lib` files
+    into the working directory of your project.

 ## Version

-This crate currently targets DirectStorage version 1.1.
+This crate currently targets DirectStorage version 1.2.2.
 How long we will support older versions is not clear yet, but we may support older version with feature toggles if the need arises.